Frequently Asked Questions: Data Protection & Privacy

 Business Card information include: Name, Surname, Job Title, business email with company domain and Main Switchboard line.

-This information supports our customers and us to maintain your Company (Corporate) Technology Profile and be able to understand how an organization deploys technology for the achievement of key business missions.
-This includes automated processing of Business Card Information to assign IT Purchasing Responsibility of Decision Maker, Influencer and Recommender.
+This information supports our customers and us to maintain your Company (Corporate) Profile and be able to understand how an organization deploys products and services for the achievement of key business missions.
+This includes automated processing of Business Card Information to assign Purchasing Responsibility of Decision Maker, Influencer and Recommender.